Skinz3/Skinz3/README.md

 ## Hi there
+Im Marius (FR/EN),

-Backend architect and full-stack developer who loves turning complex ideas into products people actually use.
+a Backend architect and full-stack developer who loves turning complex ideas into products people actually use.
 Over the last eight years I’ve specialised in designing resilient, cloud-native systems with C#/.NET, Python and JavaScript while keeping a strong focus on machine learning.

 I’m the founder and technical lead behind [Ivory](https://ivory-app.com), an AI-powered platform that converts **raw piano audio into music notation**, delivering hundreds of pianists every month, using proprietary neural networks wrote from scratch and built a Vue-driven web experience that lets pianists record, upload or paste a YouTube link and receive an editable transcription in seconds.